 Fresh Air Intake Issues

-Our Fresh-Air Intake Came Loose – Here’s What We’re Seeing and Why We’re Concerned
+Our Fresh-Air Intake Came Loose - What We’re Seeing and Why We’re Concerned

-Quick disclaimer: I’m not an HVAC pro.
-I’m just a homeowner documenting what we found in the attic and what I’ve pieced together from manuals, code language, and a couple of air-quality gadgets.
+Quick disclaimer: We’re not HVAC pros.
+We’re homeowners documenting what we found in the attic and what we’ve pieced together from manuals, code language, and a couple of air-quality gadgets.
 If you spot something similar, definitely follow up with a licensed technician.

 Up in the attic we found that the flexible, fresh-air intake duct has pulled away from the exterior wall collar and is now hanging loose.
-Instead of bringing clean outdoor air into the HVAC return, the flex duct ends inside the unconditioned attic—which is full of loose fiberglass insulation, unconditioned air, and other things I really don’t want piped into my home.
+Instead of bringing clean outdoor air into the HVAC return, the flex duct ends inside the unconditioned attic, which is full of loose fiberglass insulation, unconditioned air, and other things we really don’t want piped into our home.

-I took a few quick photos and opened a warranty claim, but while we wait I wanted to understand the possible risks for the family.
+We took a few quick photos and opened a warranty claim, but while we wait we wanted to understand the possible risks for the family.

 Detached Duct Side detached duct side